I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 How do you know if a merchant has an affiliate program?
 Google “[brand-name] affiliate” or “[brand-name] partner program.”

 Many merchants don’t advertise their affiliate programs.
-Rather than getting an influx of new affiliates, they’d rather keep it on the hush-hush.
-With these merchants, you have to contact them directly and ask if they have an affiliate program.
+Rather than getting an influx of new affiliates, they’d rather keep it hush-hush.
+You have to contact these merchants directly and ask if they have an affiliate program.

 I’ve also had great success by reaching out to merchants that don’t have affiliate programs and asking if they’d like to start one.
 However, I don’t recommend this option until you are an established player with some clout in your niche.